Peter L. Gluck: Early work

 In 1986 Gluck designed an addition to Uris Hall at Columbia University's School of Business.
 The original building, completed in 1964, was an eight-story glass and aluminum tower that had widely drawn sharp criticism since its inception.
 A 30,000 sf three-story addition designed by Gluck provided the building with a new entrance, classrooms, offices, a recruiting center plus student and faculty lounges and preserved something of the original McKim, Mead and White plan.
 The new facade brought Uris Hall into scale with the original plan and the use of limestone blended naturally with the Low Library directly in front of it.

 In the end, perhaps the most pleasing thing about the new addition is the restraint and sense of decorum it exhibits.
 Indeed, despite its calculated historical resonances, the new Uris Hall addition remains a frankly Modernist building, though one that now acknowledges and defers to its surroundings.

 During the years 1986-1989 Gluck designed the addition of guest quarters, an entertainment space and a pool to a Ludwig Mies van der Rohe house in Connecticut.
 The Morris Greenwald House was designed for the brother of Chicago real estate developer Herbert Greenwald who worked with Mies on many important apartment buildings.
 His design, while clearly in the manner of Mies, incorporates elements that are fresh as well as deferential.
 In trying to "out-Mies Mies" the project grew technically more challenging so that in the end Gluck took on the role of contractor himself.
 The influence of Japanese style is evident in Gluck's work, as he created systems of panels which are reminiscent of the movable walls in traditional Japanese architecture.
 Also, dropping the ceilings and raising the floors within the pavilions by several inches are also classic Japanese devices for defining space.
 In the end "Gluck succeeded in producing work in the manner of Mies that transcends an exercise in imitation or role playing.
 It succeeds by not being exactly Mies while always being about Mies, an absorbing gloss in steel and glass.
 It's exactly the deference the master deserves".

 Work

-Gluck's dedication to the idea that the architect must take responsibility for the architectural process from conception to construction assuming oversight of all aspects of design led to the establishment of ARCS Construction Services, Inc. Together with Peter Gluck & Partners, ARCS provides a wholly integrated construction management service performed by the same team who have designed the buildings.
+Gluck's dedication to the idea that the architect must take responsibility for the architectural process from conception to construction assuming oversight of all aspects of design is Design–build and led to the establishment of ARCS Construction Services, Inc. Together with Peter Gluck & Partners, ARCS provides a wholly integrated construction management service performed by the same team who have designed the buildings.
 This process of design and construction management completely permeates the thinking at Peter Gluck & Partners so that in cases where ARCS is not the construction manager, the benefits of construction knowledge informs the designs and benefits the client.

 His recent architect-led-design-build projects include The East Harlem School and an Affordable Housing project in Aspen.